 - Always obtain authorization approval for every transaction you process.

-- Always present transactions to the issuing bank within the allowable timeframe.
+- Always present transactions to the issuing bank before the applicable deadline.

 - Send completed transactions to your payment processor as soon as possible—preferably on the day of sale.